bruc3balo/drop_down_date_picker/README.md

 ```

-* BoxConstrains have been set on the calendar to give it a fixed size as recommended.
-* The values can be initialized as **double.infinite** when you want an expanded view

 * The **dateOptions** parameter is used to order your date, such as a date format, and also choose what you'd like to be able to change

 * The **onDateChanged** function is a callback used to get the new date.